siduction/sidu-manual/data/en/0502-inet-iwd_en.md

 If you want to do this, there are two options, the second option is the more sensible and easier.

-1. install NetworkManager from the sources
+1. Install NetworkManager from the sources
-2. do not start or mask the wpa_supplicant.service, because it will be installed if you use apt.
+2. Do not start or mask the wpa_supplicant.service, because it will be installed if you use apt.

 If you want to use iwd without installing NetworkManager, you don't have to worry about this.
 Furthermore we point out that siduction uses systemd.
 So we will not go into how to configure iwd without systemd!

 Procedure with NetworkManager installed